SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/about_api.md

 description: |-
   The API Description object provides metadata about the SEMP API.
   A SEMP client authorized with a minimum access scope/level of "global/none" is required to perform this operation.
-  This has been available since 2.4.
+  This has been available since SEMP API version 2.4.
 ---

 # solacebroker_about_api (Data Source)